NSW Executive & Council 2022

 Prior to working at ZIP, he worked as finance director at Nick Scali Furniture Pty Ltd (1999 to 2001) and as the operations & finance director at Cenovis Pty Ltd (1989 to 1996) – both leading Australian brands in their own industry.

-Michael owned an event management business between 1996 to 1999 which was sold to an US company prior to the Sydney Olympics.
-He spent 15 years in New Zealand and was the group accountant of the Fletcher Challenge Group, New Zealand’s largest Company and was group financial controller and company secretary of Challenge Meats Pty Ltd – a subsidiary of Fletcher Challenge (1981 to 1988).
-Michael commenced his career in audit in 1977 and was audit supervisor at KPMG Wellington, New Zealand when he left in 1981.
+Michael owned an event management business between 1996 and 1999 which was sold to a US company prior to the Sydney Olympics.
+He spent 15 years in New Zealand and was the group accountant of the Fletcher Challenge Group, New Zealand’s largest company and was group financial controller and company secretary of Challenge Meats Pty Ltd – a subsidiary of Fletcher Challenge (1981 to 1988).
+Michael commenced his career in audit in 1977 and was audit supervisor at KPMG Wellington, New Zealand until he left in 1981.

 Secretary/Business & Events’ Manager

-Jocelyn is director of the Australia China Institute for Arts and Culture at Western Sydney University, and visiting professor at the University of Sydney.
-She was previously a senior officer in the Australian Department of Foreign Affairs and Trade.
-Since retirement she been a consultant on cross-cultural issues and aid projects, has taught courses on contemporary China and led history study tours to China.
-Jocelyn was one of the earliest students in Australia to take up Chinese language and culture.
-She combines interests in history and classical studies with contemporary politics, economics and culture.
-She is the co-author and co-editor of a groundbreaking multi-disciplinary study of Chinese humour, and has also recently published articles on soft power in China and Taiwan.
-Jocelyn is a Life Member of the Oriental Society of Australia.
-She is patron of the Australian International School of Hong Kong, having chaired the committee that founded the school during her term as Australian consul-general.
+Jocelyn Chey is Visiting Professor at the University of Sydney and Adjunct Professor at Western Sydney University and UTS Sydney.
+She was previously a senior officer in the Australian Department of Foreign Affairs and Trade, her last posting being as Consul General to Hong Kong and Macau (1992-95).
+She was one of the earliest students in Australia to take up Chinese language and culture.
+She combines interests in history and classical studies with contemporary politics, economics and culture and is co-author and co-editor of a groundbreaking multidisciplinary study of Chinese humour.
+Jocelyn is patron of the Australian International School of Hong Kong, having chaired the committee that founded the school.
 She was awarded the Australia-China Council Medal for contributions to the development of relations between Australia and China in 2008.
 In 2009 she was honoured with being made a Member of the Order of Australia and, in the same year, a Fellow of the Australian Institute of International Affairs.
 She has been a councillor of AIIA NSW for more than ten years.

-He has been heavily involved in the bi-lateral Councils of Indonesia, Thailand, Malaysia, Vietnam, Myanmar, Philippines, Timor Leste and India.
-Glen has a high level of interest in Australia’s position in the region, and is keen to see more activity by the Australian corporates take a higher level of commercial activity in the region.
+He has been heavily involved in the bilateral business councils of Indonesia, Thailand, Malaysia, Vietnam, Myanmar, Philippines, Timor Leste and India.
+Glen has a high level of interest in Australia’s position in the region, and is keen to see more involvement by Australian corporates at a higher level of commercial activity in the region.

 Email Contact: email@example.com